-Callaghan is also weary of Jay Inslee’s criticism of the levy swap plan.
-After receiving an anti-levy swap mailer from the Washington state Democratic party, Callaghan wrote,
+Callaghan is also wary of Jay Inslee’s criticism of the levy swap plan.
+After receiving an anti-levy swap mailer from the Washington state Democratic party, Callaghan wrote:

 To reduce reliance on local school levies and return the full burden of basic education to the state – both requirements of this year’s state Supreme Court ruling in McCleary v.
 State – the plan would shift some local levy capacity to the state property tax levy.
 That would increase the so-called state school levy but reduce local levies.
 And while some property owners would pay more – mostly in wealthier school districts – others would pay less.
 The plan is revenue-neutral.

 But first Inslee and now the state Democratic party have taken advantage of the fact that some will pay more to argue that McKenna has endorsed a tax increase.